jaskirat-gill/study-tool-app/README.md

 ## AI Integration

-The application uses the Gemini CLI for AI-powered content generation:
+The application uses the Google Gemini API for AI-powered content generation:

 - **Flashcard Generation**: Extracts key concepts and creates Q&A pairs
 - **Practice Exam Creation**: Generates multiple-choice questions
 - **Content Analysis**: Identifies important topics and themes

-### Setting up Gemini CLI
+### Setting up Gemini API

-1. Install the Gemini CLI following the official documentation
-2. Ensure it's accessible in your system PATH
+1. Get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+2. Copy `.env.example` to `.env.local`
+3. Replace `your_gemini_api_key_here` with your actual API key
-3. The application will use subprocess calls to interact with the CLI
+4. The application will automatically use the API key from environment variables

 ## Contributing